 The Etihad Stadium is home to Manchester City, one of the city's much beloved football clubs (or soccer teams to Americans).
-This stadium is one of the U.K.'s largest, with the capacity to seat 47,805 rowdy spectators.
-If you're able to view a match, be sure to wear a light blue shirt and don't even think about badmouthing the home team – Manchester City fans are a very loyal bunch.
+This stadium is one of the U.K.'s largest, with the capacity to seat 55,000 rowdy spectators.
+If you're able to view a match, be sure to wear a light blue shirt, and don't even think about badmouthing the home team – Manchester City fans are a very loyal bunch.
 They're also very fond of their stadium.
 But if you can't make a game, you could stop by for a 70-minute guided tour that takes you behind the scenes from the media conference room to the entrance tunnel and includes high-tech audio and visual components.